Each 5ml of reconstituted suspension contains as the active ingredient, cefaclor monohydrate Ph.Eur. equivalent to 125mg of cefaclor base.

 Pseudomembranous colitis has been reported with virtually all broad-spectrum antibiotics, including macrolides, semi-synthetic penicillins and cephalosporins.
 It is important, therefore, to consider its diagnosis in patients who develop diarrhoea in association with the use of antibiotics.
 Such colitis may range in severity from mild to life-threatening.
 Mild cases usually respond to drug discontinuance alone.
 In moderate to severe cases, appropriate measures should be taken.

+Reports of neurotoxicity have been identified in association with cephalosporin treatment.
+Symptoms may include encephalopathy, myoclonus and seizures.
+Elderly patients, patients with severe renal impairment or central nervous system disorders are particularly at risk.
 Cefaclor should be administered with caution in the presence of markedly impaired renal function.
 Since the half-life of cefaclor in anuric patients is 2.3 to 2.8 hours (compared to 0.6-0.9 hours in normal subjects), dosage adjustments for patients with moderate or severe renal impairment are not usually required.
 Clinical experience with cefaclor under such conditions is limited; therefore, careful clinical observation and laboratory studies should be made.
+If cefaclor associated neurotoxicity is suspected, discontinuation of cefaclor should be considered.

 Prolonged use of cefaclor may result in the overgrowth of non-susceptible organisms.
 If superinfection occurs during therapy, appropriate measures should be taken.